sjemens/qsqlcipher-qt5/README.md

 make install  # most propably with sudo
 ```

-Tested only on Archlinux (x64) and MSYS2 (x64) with sqlcipher 3.4.1
+Tested on Archlinux (x64) and MSYS2 (x64 only) with every Qt version after 5.8.0.
-and Qt versions 5.8.0 and 5.9.0.

 ## Licences